portrait of John Zanussi wearing sunglasses with his daughter on his shoulders John Zanussi

 Out of all the utility classes Tailwind provides, there is no support for word spacing.
 This was easy enough to add following the instructions for Functional utilities in the docs.

-/* Negative word-spacing */@utility -word-spacing-* { word-spacing: calc(var(--spacing) * --value(integer) * -1);}
+word-spacing: calc(var(--spacing) * --value(integer) * -1);

-Less suprising that it doesn’t exist compared to word-spacing
+Less suprising that it doesn’t exist compared to word-spacing is support for all the mask-* CSS properties.

 I use masks images to act as dividers between the header/footer and main content area.
 I may write a full post on how exactly I did it in the future but since Tailwind didn’t provide the utility classes I needed, I created them myself.